 CPM™ S110V- CPM S110V is another very high alloy steel from Crucible Particle Metallurgy.
 Very high wear resistance coupled with very high corrosion resistance.
 The news is the addition of the Niobium - Nb.
 Ref - CPM S110V Chemical Composition.
 As you can see, alloy content is extremely high in S110V too.
 Because of the very high Vanadium content it's really difficult for the makers to work with.
 Recommended hardness by Crucible is 61-63HRC.
 Although, Phil Wilson did manage to get it to 64HRC and make exceptionally good cutters out of it.
 For now, the only maker I know of, making kitchen knives with S110V is Phil Wilson.
 The real problem with the steel is that it's pretty hard to get from Crucible in knife making suitable sized bars.
 Edge holding ability is even greater than that of the CPM 125V and CPM 10V.
 Mainly because of the addition of the 3.5% Niobium.
 Nb carbides are very hard, harder than Vanadium carbides, and overall carbide volume is very high in this alloy.
 Thus, wear resistance and edge holding for abrasive cutting is extremely high.

 CROMOVA 18- Yoshikin proprietary stainless steel for their brand Global knives.
 Cr indicates Chrome in the alloy, Mo is for Molybdenum and Va is for Vanadium.
-Exact chemical composition was unknown, except for 18% of Chromium in it, which is what 18 stands for in the name of the steel.
-Eventually it became known that Cromova 18 was a rebrand of the Aichi AUS-118 steel.
-Better performer compared to X50CrMoV15 types of steel.
+Exact chemical composition was unknown, except for 18% of alloying content in it.
+Eventually, several credible sources provided information that Cromova 18 was a rebrand for Aichi AUS-6M steel.
+Similar compared to X50CrMoV15 types of steel.
 Highly stain resistant with pretty good edge holding ability.
-Ref. - Cromova 18 steel composition.
+There's a competing theory, where Cromova 18 is supposedly much better Aichi AUS-118 steel, but it is unlikely that high end alloy would be so obscured.

 MC66- Henckels current alias for the Hitachi ZDP-189 PM steel.
 MC stands for Micro Carbide and 66 is the target hardness on the Rockwell scale.
 Used by Henckel in their Twin Cermax and Miyabi 7000MC lines.